kintel/csg-demo/CSG-notes.md

 * We cannot write to gl_FragDepth.
 EXT_frag_depth is not available on Safari
 * We cannot draw to multiple buffers WEBGL_draw_buffers is not available on Safari
 * Depth textures is an extension (WEBGL_depth_texture).
-Wide desktop adoption, unknown mobile adoption
+Wide desktop adoption, good mobile adoption (Android lagging behind a bit)
 * Float textures is an extension (OES_texture_float).
-Wide desktop adoptions, unknown mobile adoption
+Wide desktop AND mobile adoption

 # Algorithms